hindeng/Clang-Libtooling-Sample/README.md

 Usage
 --------------------------------------
+1. Get the docker image.
+There are two ways to do this .<br/>

+   ① Build the image locally
-1. Clone this repository.
+      1. Clone this repository. <br/>
-2. Change to `xuan-project` directory.
+      2. Change to `Clang-Libtooling-Sample` directory. <br/>
       3. Run your Docker application.
 I would recommend to maximize the swap and memory that docker is able to use.
 Otherwise, docker may crash while building image.
 You can find this setting in Preferences->Advanced.
 I used 12GiB memory and 4GiB swap.
-You may also want to increase the disk image size to about 100GiB(It is in Preferences->Disk)
+You may also want to increase the disk image size to about 100GiB(It is in Preferences->Disk) <br/>
-4. Run `docker build -t libtoolingsample .`.(This step takes several hours to complete.
-It took me 4.5 hours.)
+      4. Run `docker build -t 474460783/libtoolingsample .` . <br/>

+   ② Pull my image from docker hub
+      1. Or you could run `docker pull 474460783/libtoolingsample`. <br/>

-5. Run `docker run -it libtoolingsample`.
+2. Run `docker run -it 474460783/libtoolingsample`.

 # Running Demo